LCR-ADS-Lab/LxGrTagger-Documentation/docs/3_structural type3/3_Syntactic function3.md

    - *She was happy <ins>**about** the promotion</ins>.*
    - *He is interested <ins>**in** ancient history</ins>.*
    - *The novel is relevant <ins>**to** current events</ins>.*
+4. Discussions
+   - *…two is bigger than point one*
+      - Q: We understand that the comparative structure is not a typical prepositional phrase as an adjective complement (e.g., I am happy about the solution).
+However, this structure does still fit the pattern of adjective + preposition (than) +noun phrase.
+Should we include it in this tag, or should comparatives simply be considered a different structure/pattern?
+      - A: We’d vote for comparatives being a different structure.
+There are many different structural options for creating comparatives in English, and they are all idiosyncratic.